 As houses are renovated on the Bread Loaf campus the fire safety systems are updated.
 Fireplaces are updated from wood to gas systems as necessary.
 We currently have no plans for future improvement in the area of fire safety.

 Fire Evacuation Drills

-The Bread Loaf Assistant Director will conduct fire drills for students staying at the Bread Loaf campus during the summer.
+The Assistant Director of Operations for Bread Loaf Campus will conduct fire drills for students staying at the Bread Loaf campus during the summer.

 Fire Evacuation Procedure for Students and Employees